-How to Support Recovery and Not Support Addiction« Back to Events
+How To Support Recovery and Not Support Addiction

-“How to Support Recovery and Not Support Addiction” will be presented on Tuesday September 24, 2013; 7:30 pm to 9:00 pm; by Charles F. Gehrke, MD, FACP, FASAM.
+“How To Support Recovery and Not Support Addiction” will be presented on Tuesday November 24, 2015, from 7:30 pm to 9:00 pm; by Charles F. Gehrke, MD, FACP, FASAM.
 The course of an individual’s alcohol/other drug addiction may be strongly influenced by family members, friends, employers and others.
 The disease of addiction is often poorly understood, and the behaviors of a person with addiction are often bewildering to family and friends.
 Well-intentioned but poorly-informed individuals may inadvertently enable addiction to progress by shielding the person with addiction from consequences.
-When all else has failed – what does work when confronted with a loved one’s addiction?
+This program will address these common questions: When all else has failed, what does work when confronted with a loved one’s addiction?
 What does not work?
 What can others do to help?
 What does not help?
 What role does an individual play in supporting another person’s recovery process?
-These and other questions will be addressed in order to assist participants to find effective methods to successfully support another person’s recovery, avoid enabling another person’s addiction, and maintain their own health and well-being.
-This program is part of the Dawn Farm Education Series.
-The Dawn Farm Education Series is a FREE, annual workshop series developed to provide accurate, helpful, hopeful, practical, current information about chemical dependency, recovery, family and related issues; and to dispel the myths, misinformation, secrecy, shame and stigma that prevent chemically dependent individuals and their families from getting help and getting well.
+The program will outline simple but effective actions for family, friends and others to avoid enabling another person’s addiction, support their loved one’s recovery, and maintain their own health and well-being.
+This program is part of the Dawn Farm Education Series, a FREE, annual education series developed to provide accurate, helpful, hopeful, practical, current information about chemical dependency, recovery, family and related issues; and to dispel the myths, misinformation, secrecy, shame and stigma that prevent chemically dependent individuals and their families from getting help and getting well.
 The Education Series is designed to help people with alcoholism or other drug addictions to achieve, maintain and strengthen their recovery; assist family members and friends to understand and support recovery in people they care about as well as maintain their own health and well-being; aid professionals and students in various disciplines to work effectively with people with addictions and their families and support their recovery process; and contribute to a community culture supportive of recovery.
 All programs are free and open to anyone interested.
 Registration is not required.
 1.5 hours of free C.E. approved by NAADAC (National Association for Addiction Professionals) and MCBAP (Michigan Certification Board for Addiction Professionals) is offered for each program.
 A certificate to document attendance is provided on request.
 The Education Series is organized by Dawn Farm, a non-profit community of programs providing a continuum of chemical dependency services.
-For information, please contact Dawn Farm at 734-485-8725 or firstname.lastname@example.org, or see http://www.dawnfarm.org/programs/education-series.